 It doesn’t take long before Minuit is back again.
 He lets go of something small and furry in front of the singing girl.
 ‘What have you brought me now, Minuit?
 A squirrel?
 Again!
 Thank you!’

-The cat purrs and rubs against Taïga’s legs as she walks to the door to set the squirrel free.
+The cat purrs and rubs against Taïga’s legs as she walks to the door to set the squirrel free, and maybe ride her bike around the house.

 That night, Granny reads to Taïga from the old spell book, without waiting for her grandchild to ask her.
 At least it prevents the little girl from crying herself to sleep.